 It was founded in 1848 and is a popular tourist destination.
 It was also the alleged inspiration for Madonna’s hit song La Isla Bonita.
 Although, this hasn’t been confirmed (yet) by Madonna herself.

-Marie Sharp is a native Belizean who created the world-famous sauce still made in Belize today.
+Marie Sharp is a Belizean woman who created the world-famous sauce still made in Belize today.
 Sharp was recently inducted into the Hot Sauce Hall of Fame.
+And, the sauce was also recently featured in Forbes Magazine.

 Its total population is about 400,000 in a country about the size of New Hampshire.